2025–26 MRF Formula 2000 season

-The 2025–26 MRF Formula 2000 season is the eleventh running of the Formula 2000-level single-seater championship in India previously known as the MRF Challenge.
-This is the fourth season of the championship restarted in 2022 without support of the FIA and simply called MRF Formula 2000, with the field consisting of domestic drivers rather than foreign racers competing over the European and Northern American off-season.
+The 2025–26 MRF Formula 2000 season was the eleventh running of the Formula 2000-level single-seater championship in India previously known as the MRF Challenge.
+This was the fifth season of the championship restarted in 2022 without support of the FIA and simply called MRF Formula 2000, with the field consisting of domestic drivers rather than foreign racers competing over the European and Northern American off-season.

-The season began on 18 July 2025 and is scheduled to be run over four weekends until 25 January 2026.
+The season began on 18 July 2025 and was run over four weekends until 25 January 2026.
+Ishaan Madesh won the championship title after a season-long battle with Arjun Chheda.

 Drivers

-The following drivers, all of them Indian-registered, contest the championship:
+The following drivers, all of them Indian-registered, contested the championship: